jrottinghuis/mens-erger-je-niet/README.md

   title="Home layers"
   style="display: inline-block; margin: 0 auto; max-width: 1200px">

+ Just like we can think of the begin layer below the event layer, we can think of the home layer above the event layer.
+Each player has their home positions in their respective locations.
+Whereas for the begin position, only the first one was valid, for the home position, four separate positions are valid, and only one pawn can occupy each.
  Putting this all together we get the following complete board:

 <img